karnakvt/CollectedWriting/07 2 months later.md

 "Alright," the goblin adjusted his spectacles, and lifted a large sheet of paper, that almost seemed bigger than his head.
 The crinkling papers shuffled loudly.
 "We are here to settle the matter of the contract between Queen Titania of the Fey and her musician, the mortal violinist Clara Steibelt.
 Also here is a contesting patron, the devil pirate Yarlin of Dis, to speak as barrister for the signee.
 Is this who you all are?"
 Yarlin and Titania nodded silently, and Clara remained quiet, feeling her fingers curl into a small ball.

 "As this is a fey contract..." the goblin judge continued, "by tradition, I, the fey judge will be asking the questions.
-Now my understanding is that Clara has refused to play her violin for more than six months?"
+Now my understanding is that Clara has refused to play her violin in any significant way for more than six months?"

 "That is correct," Yarlin responded calmly.